-An analysis of Classified employees including clerical, professional, service/ maintenance, shows most job groups are within a reasonable range of population availability, with the exception of Skilled Crafts and Technical/ Paraprofessional.
-All employees in Skilled Crafts have self-identified as White/ Caucasian (100%); however, this group is significantly small and only represent two employees.
-Technical/ Paraprofessional, a larger job group, has an underutilization of Hispanic or Latino with only 34.5% of the representation.
+An analysis of Classified employees shows most job groups are within a reasonable range of population availability, with the exception of Skilled Crafts and Technical/ Paraprofessional.
+All employees in Skilled Crafts have self-identified as White (100 %); however, this group is significantly small and only represent two employees.
+Technical/ Paraprofessional, a larger job group, has an underutilization of Hispanics with only 34.5% of the representation.
 This is a significant underutilization as projected race availability is 69%.
-Black/African American, Asian or Other
+District will be prioritizing aforementioned groups to ensure an increase in qualified candidates.